MXCR-cpu/On_Deck/README.md

 ### Additional TODO:
 - [ ] Determine how many players a single instance can support (How many Rocket workers are there?)
-- [ ] Perhap retry to incorporate Server-Side events into the application again
+- [ ] Perhaps retry to incorporate Server-Side events into the application again
+- [ ] Investigate a better encryption algorithm that could be used to verify requests.